Dagashi Kashi: Characters

 Kokonotsu and his father Yō live in a countryside town where they run a small sweets store.
 He aspires to be a manga artist, an ambition that puts him at odds with his father who wants him to inherit the store which has been run by the family for eight generations.
 He constantly finds himself manning the cash register, more often than not a result of his father's trickery.
 After Hotaru's arrival, he also has to put up with her antics as well.
 He is nicknamed "Coconuts" (ココナツ, Kokonatsu).
 His given name is a Kun'yomi pronunciation of the Japanese numeral 九, "Ninth" (ここのつ, Kokonotsu); it works as a pun, referring to his being the ninth generation of the family that will run the store.
-At the final chapter, he got confessed by Hotaru and was going to give her an answer once she is back.
+Hotaru eventually confesses to him, so he decides to give her an answer once she is back.
 However, their relationship remains ambiguous after she came back.